Custody

 IWF Committee meetings are open to the public to attend in compliance with regulations set forth in the Brown Act.

-If a participant requests a transcript and/or certificate for the completion of self-paced instruction on the EDOVO tablet, there are two steps:
+If a participant requests transcripts/certificates for the completion of self-paced instruction on the EDOVO tablet:

-STEP 1 • The participant can send a message through the tablet, to the vendor, and request to have a certificate sent to their family or friend on their behalf.
+1. The participant can send a message through the tablet to the vendor and request to have transcripts/certificates sent to their family or friend on their behalf.

-- EDOVO will follow up and confirm account details
+4. EDOVO will follow up and confirm account details.

-- After confirmation they will send the transcripts/certificate
+5. After confirmation, they will send the transcripts/certificates.

 Daily Population Sheets

-A report produced daily about the current inmate population for both Main Jail and Elmwood Custody Facilities.
+The County produces a daily report about the current inmate population for both Main Jail and Elmwood Custody Facilities.